cloudfoundry/java-buildpack/docs/framework-new_relic_agent.md

 | `repository_root` | The URL of the New Relic repository index ([details][repositories]).
 | `version` | The version of New Relic to use.
 Candidate versions can be found in [this listing][].

+### Additional Resources
+The framework can also be configured by overlaying a set of resources on the default distribution.
+To do this, add files to the `resources/new_relic_agent` directory in the buildpack fork.
+For example, to override the default `new_relic.yml` add your custom file to `resources/new_relic_agent/newrelic.yml`.

 [Configuration and Extension]: ../README.md#configuration-and-extension
 [`config/new_relic_agent.yml`]: ../config/new_relic_agent.yml
 [New Relic Service]: https://newrelic.com